reflectivity/reflectivity.github.io/workshops/index.md

 It was an online meeting with sessions covering as many time zones as we can.

 [The Agenda and reports from the meeting are available here.](https://www.reflectometry.org/workshops/workshop_2025/)

-## ORSO drop-in session at ICNS 2025 (Copenhagen)
-On [July 7th 15:30 - 18:00 at ICNS](./ICNS_drop-in.md), we held a drop-in session for ORSO.

-# Recent events

-### the Open Reflectometry Standards Organisation ORSO annual meeting at SXNS17
-The 2024 annual meeting of ORSO took place in person on 19th July as a satelite of the [SXNS17](https://workshops.ill.fr/event/393/) meeting at ILL & ESRF Campus, in Grenoble, France.

-Details of the workshop are available [here](./workshop_2024/)

 # Historical ORSO Workshops